muntorg/munt-official/CONTRIBUTING.md

-Contributing to Gulden
+Contributing to Munt
 ============================

-Want to contribute to Gulden?
+Want to contribute to Munt?
 There are many ways you can contribute, see below.

 Opening issues
 --------------------